 In the following sections, we’ll explore different methods for getting rid of centipedes and preventing them from returning.

 Don’t let centipedes climb their way into your bed.
-Here are some practical tips and techniques to keep them away from your bedroom:
+Here are in-depth practical tips and techniques to keep them away from your bedroom.

 Seal Cracks